angular/angular/aio/content/start/start-data.md

-# Getting Started with Angular: Managing Data
+# Try it: Manage data

-At the end of [Routing](start/start-routing "Getting Started: Routing"), the online store application has a product catalog with two views: a product list and product details.
+At the end of [In-app Navigation](start/start-routing "Try it: In-app Navigation"), the online store application has a product catalog with two views: a product list and product details.
 Users can click on a product name from the list to see details in a new view, with a distinct URL, or route.

 This page guides you through creating the shopping cart in three phases:

-* Update the product details page to include a "Buy" button, which adds the current product to a list of products that a cart service manages.
+* Update the product details view to include a "Buy" button, which adds the current product to a list of products that a cart service manages.
 * Add a cart component, which displays the items in the cart.
 * Add a shipping component, which retrieves shipping prices for the items in the cart by using Angular's `HttpClient` to retrieve shipping data from a `.json` file.

 {@a services}
 ## Services

 Services are an integral part of Angular applications.
-In Angular, a service is an instance of a class that you can make available to any part of your application using Angular's [dependency injection system](guide/glossary#dependency-injection-di "dependency injection definition").
+In Angular, a service is an instance of a class that you can make available to any part of your application using Angular's [dependency injection system](guide/glossary#dependency-injection-di "Dependency injection definition").

 Services are the place where you share data between parts of your application.
 For the online store, the cart service is where you store your cart data and methods.